Yang-Xuanhui/SE_PRO/native_web_hybrid/nati_web_hyb.md

     1. High development costs.

-       Each mobile operating system needs independent development projects to provide different experiences for different platforms.
+       *Each mobile operating system needs independent development projects to provide different experiences for different platforms.*
     2. Slow release of new releases.

-       Downloads are user controlled, and many users don't want to download updates (for example, there are still many 1.0 users and you may have to maintain the 1.0 API).
+       *Downloads are user controlled, and many users don't want to download updates (for example, there are still many 1.0 users and you may have to maintain the 1.0 API).*
     3. App store release review cycle is long.

-       Android takes between one and three days, while iOS takes longer
+       *Android takes between one and three days, while iOS takes longer.*
 * Web

    + Advantages: